-The evaluation of the proposed AI-based realtime compliance monitoring system conducted through a series of controlled experiments and pilot deployments within simulated banking environments.
-The primary aim was to assess the system's performance in identifying regulatory breaches, detection, and responsiveness to real-time data.
+The evaluation of the proposed AI-based realcompliance monitoring system was time conducted through a series of controlled experiments and pilot deployments within simulated banking environments.
+The primary aim was to assess the system's performance in identifying regulatory breaches, anomaly detection, and responsiveness to real-time data.
 A synthetic dataset was generated using open banking transaction templates, enriched with compliance-related flags such as suspicious activity indicators, AML triggers, and KYC inconsistencies.
 Additionally, real transaction logs from anonymized banking data were used to evaluate model accuracy and generalization.

 Key performance metrics considered during evaluation included detection accuracy, falsepositive rate, system latency, throughput, and compliance breach identification rate.
 The AI models, particularly those based on random forests, XGBoost, and LSTM architectures, were evaluated using metrics such as precision, recall, F1-score, and area under the ROC curve (AUC).
-Among them, the LSTM-based anomaly detector achieved an F1-score of 0.91 patterns identifying associated fraudulent transactions and policy violations, demonstrating robust pattern recognition capabilities in temporal data.
+Among them, the LSTM-based anomaly detector achieved an F1-score of 0.91 in identifying patterns associated with fraudulent transactions and policy violations, demonstrating robust pattern recognition capabilities in temporal data.